RavSS/HAVK/README.md

 ### Software requirements
 There are a few mandatory software requirements:
 1. GNAT Community.
-GCC can compile Ada, and the package contains the GNU Project Manager tools.
+GCC can compile Ada, and the package contains the GNAT Project Manager tools.
 There's a script inside the "ext" folder which you can utilize.
 2. GNU Make.
 This is pretty obvious.
 3. GNU-EFI.
 The bootloader I created uses UEFI to boot HAVK, not BIOS.
 4. GNU Mtools & GNU Parted.
 Used for creating a hard drive image.